Table Of Content

 For Google to consider the a photo or video Revenge Porn, and remove it from search, it must meet both of the following requirements:

-If the image meets the requirements above, you or an authorized representative can request a removal of the image from Google search results.
+If the image meets the requirements above, you or an authorized representative can request a removal of the image from Google search results and Google Images.

 Involuntary fake pornography

-We may remove involuntary fake pornography of you from Google search results, if the image or video meets the requirements below.
+Additionally, involuntary fake pornography of you can be removed from Google search results, if the image or video meets the requirements below.

 To get involuntary fake pornographic images and videos removed from Google, the content must meet all of the below requirements: